-The neighbor discovery mechanisms of periodic (proactive) routing protocols such as DSDV [32], OLSR [38], and TBRPF [5] rely heavily on the reception of broadcast packets as a means for neighbor detection, and are also extremely vulnerable to this attack.
+The neighbor discovery mechanisms of periodic (proactive) routing protocols such as DSDV [26], OLSR [33], and TBRPF [5] rely heavily on the reception of broadcast packets as a means for neighbor detection, and are also extremely vulnerable to this attack.
 For example, OLSR and TBRPF use HELLO packets for neighbor detection, so if an attacker tunnels through a wormhole to a colluding attacker near node B all HELLO packets transmitted by node A, and likewise tunnels back to the first attacker all HELLO packets transmitted by B, then A and B will believe that they are neighbors, which would cause the routing protocol to fail to find routes when they are not actually neighbors.

-For DSDV, if each routing advertisement sent by node A or node B were tunneled through a wormhole between colluding attackers near these nodes, as described above, then A and Bwould believe that they were neighbors.
+For DSDV, if each routing advertisement sent by node A or node B were tunneled through a wormhole between colluding attackers near these nodes, as described above, then A and B would believe that they were neighbors.
 If A and B, however, were not within wireless transmission range of each other, they would be unable to communicate.
-Furthermore, if the best existing route from A to B were at least 2n + 2 hops long, then any node within n hops of A would be unable to communicate with B, and any node within n hops of Bwould be unable to communicate with A. Otherwise, suppose C were within n hops of A, but had a valid route to B. Since A advertises a metric of 1 route to B, C would hear a metric n+1 route to B. C will use that route if it is not within n+1hops of B, in which case there would be an n-hop route from A to C, and a route of length n+1 from C to B, contradicting the premise that the best real route from A to B is at least 2n+2 hops long.
+Furthermore, if the best existing route from A to B were at least 2n+2 hops long, then any node within n hops of A would be unable to communicate with B, and any node within n hops of B would be unable to communicate with A. Otherwise, suppose C were within n hops of A, but had a valid route to B. Since

+A advertises a metric of 1 route to B, C would hear a metric n+1 route to B. C will use that route if it is not within n+1 hops of B, in which case there would be an n-hop route from A to C, and a route of length n+1 from C to B, contradicting the premise that the best real route from A to B is at least 2n+2 hops long.

+In each of these protocols, the wormhole can be used to attract ad hoc network traffic, and can use this position to eavesdrop on traffic, maliciously drop packets, or to perform man-in-the-middle attacks against protocols used in the network.
 The wormhole attack is also dangerous in other types of wireless networks and applications.
-One example is any wireless access control system that is based on physical proximity, such as wireless car keys, or proximity and token based access control systems for PCs [11, 24].
+One example is any wireless access control system that is based on physical proximity, such as wireless car keys, or proximity and token based access control systems for PCs [8], [20].
 In such systems, an attacker could relay the authentication exchanges to gain unauthorized access.